HreneanAlin/workshop-react-2025/exercises/ComponentsExercise.md

 ### Step 4: Use the Component

-1. Import the component in `Exercise1.tsx`
+1. Import the component in `ComponentsExercise.tsx`
 2. Use it to display a sample product:

 ```typescript